Powell says Fed insulated from politics, wrestling with rate cuts

 Powell said doing so would risk adding even more uncertainty to the outlook and that the FOMC “will closely monitor the implications of incoming information for the economic outlook and will act as appropriate to sustain the expansion.”

-Reporting by Trevor Hunnicutt; Additional reporting by Jeff Mason in Washington and Richard Leong in New York; Editing by Paul Simao
+Reporting by Trevor Hunnicutt; additional reporting by Jeff Mason in Washington and Richard Leong in New York; editing by Paul Simao and Phil Berlowitz